At the federal level, budgetary spending can be grouped into two categories: entitlement and discretionary spending.

-“Entitlements” is a composite term referring to a large number of spending programs that require payments to persons, state and local governments, or other entities once the recipient meets eligibility requirements.
-Entitlements represent legal obligations of the federal government.
-Federal entitlement programs include Social Security, Medicare, federal retirement plans, unemployment compensation, food stamps, and many others.
-Some programs, most notably Medicaid, are co-funded by federal and state governments.
+Entitlement programs are those that are required to provide benefits to everyone meeting the program’s eligibility requirements.
+Federal entitlement programs include Social Security, Medicare, unemployment compensation, food and nutrition assistance, and many others.
+Some entitlement programs, most notably Medicaid, are co-funded by federal and state governments.

-Fiscal challenges related to aging baby boomers and the increased longevity of all Americans can be countered with policies to control health care costs, ensure Social Security solvency, increase retirement savings, help people work longer, restore and strengthen the depleted federal revenue base, and vigorously promote economic growth.
+Deficit reduction efforts have sometimes focused on entitlement spending because these programs consume a large and growing portion of the federal budget.
+Higher spending related to aging baby boomers and the increased longevity of all Americans can be countered with policies to: control health care costs, ensure Social Security solvency, increase retirement savings, help people work longer, restore and strengthen the depleted federal revenue base, and vigorously promote economic growth.

 Efforts to reform entitlement spending should:

 - recognize that the primary cause of the projected growth in entitlement spending is continuing increases in health care costs and not increased benefits or the aging of Americans;

 - insist that commissions or other bodies, charged with recommending legislation or other measures to reduce future deficits, be balanced in composition and conduct fair and transparent deliberations that give adequate time and access to all sides;